Tiromachelan/flashcard-generator/README.md

 # flashcard-generator
 Automatically generate flashcards from text using the OpenAI API.
 The goal is eventually to produce an Anki deck; as of now, only terminal output is supported.
+Be aware that AI sometimes makes mistakes.

 ## Dependencies: